Fausta Morganti

 Fausta Simona Morganti (20 August 1944 – 2 February 2021) was a Sammarinese politician.

 Political career

 Morganti was the Captain Regent of San Marino, elected for the six-months term from 1 April 2005 to 1 October 2005, with Cesare Gasperoni.

 She was a member of the Party of Democrats.
 Along with Clara Boscaglia and Marina Busignani Reffi, she was one of the first three women elected to the Grand and General Council in 1974; ultimately Reffi did not take her seat, though Boscaglia did.

 Death

-Morganti died from COVID-19 on 2 February 2021, aged 76 during the COVID-19 pandemic in San Marino.
-Her memorial service was held on 6 February after which her mother passed away at the age of 98 on the same day.
+Morganti died in San Marino City "with the corona virus in her body" ("con il coronavirus in corpo") on 2 February 2021, aged 76.
+Her memorial service was held on 6 February.